 Stacey Pietrowicz is known for her work ethic, tenacity, and analytical mind, which combine to achieve successful outcomes for SUGARMAN’S clients, both through settlement and at trial.
-Stacey participates in all aspects of the firm’s practice, focusing on defective products, premises liability, medical malpractice, and other complex personal injury matters.
-Stacey brings her meticulous attention to detail to every type of case, consistently attaining outstanding results for her clients.
-Stacey routinely handles some of the firm’s most sophisticated cases.
+For 15 years, Stacey has worked in all aspects of the firm’s practice, focusing on defective products, premises liability, medical malpractice, and other complex personal injury matters.
+Stacey brings her meticulous attention to detail to every type of case, consistently attaining outstanding results for her clients and routinely handling some of the firm’s most sophisticated cases.
 She has been recognized in Massachusetts Super Lawyers every year since 2013 and was named to Top Women of Law by Massachusetts Lawyers Weekly in 2019.

 In addition to her legal practice, Stacey has represented clients pro bono through the Women’s Bar Foundation’s Elder Law Project and Family Law Project.
 Stacey is active in local bar organizations, and regularly participates in events and programs for law students.
 She currently serves on the University of Rhode Island College of Arts and Sciences Advisory Board, and mentors students planning to attend law school.
 Stacey’s writing has been published in MCLE’s Massachusetts Tort Law Manual and the MBA Massachusetts Lawyers Journal Section Review.

-Stacey joined SUGARMAN as an associate in 2008 after receiving her law degree from Boston University School of Law, and became a principal of the firm in 2016, proudly dedicating her entire career to representing injured people and their families.
+Stacey joined SUGARMAN as an associate in 2008 right after receiving her law degree from Boston University School of Law, and became a principal of the firm in 2016.
+She has proudly dedicated her entire career to representing injured people and their families.